mlg-/bug-squishing/README.md

 ### Evaluating your results

 So, let's say you've Googled your issue.
-There's a zillion results, and the first four are from a blog, StackOverflow, a github thread, and another StackOverflow result.
+There's a zillion results, and the first four are from a blog, StackOverflow, a GitHub thread, and another StackOverflow result.
 Here are some things to consider:

 - StackOverflow is a good resource, but be sure to evaluate the results carefully.
 Note the date that a given page was published in the Google search results (you can even sort them so that you only see results from the past year), and bias towards more recent questions.
 - A Github thread may have information about the bug you're encountering when it was emergent.
 Use `Command + F` to find the relevant portion of the page and skim through the chatter.
 How did others resolve this issue?
 Was there a newer version of a tool released that would resolve it?